Postscale vs Mailgun

 The EU-hosted Mailgun alternative

-Same developer-first API, same inbound parsing, same EU deliverability — without the US processor relationship and without paying for Inbound and Validations as separate products.
+Same developer-first API, same inbound parsing, same EU deliverability — with EU/EEA-hosted primary service data and without paying for Inbound and Validations as separate products.

 Why teams switch from Mailgun